 SPSS version 10 or higher (cost about \$35 to \$45), or JASP (cost free).
+I recommend JASP due to low cost and strength of the software.

 (a) SPSS Rental

 The latest version IBM/SPSS Statistics Base for Windows can be rented for 6 months for about \$35 from this site (cost is higher for MAC version).